owcer/code-api/README.md

 /**
  * Used to get the block id at a specific position.
- * Intended only for use in hot code paths - default to getBlock for most use cases *
+ * Intended only for use in frequently accessed code paths - use getBlock for most use cases *
  * @param {number} x
  * @param {number} y